 Tom Doctoroff is the leading authority on on the Chinese soul, and how to sell to them.
 His successful bookWhat Chinese Want: Culture, Communism, and China’s Modern Consumer has found its way to the shelves of almost every company working in China.
 Mr. Doctoroff switches in his speeches easily from a hand-on approach to a higher level, and prevents any confusion by telling again many real life stories from the dynamic marketing scene in China.

 In a very visual style, loaded with telling examples Mr. Doctoroff tells the compelling story of China’s emerging consuming middle class.
 His humor and dynamics makes his subjects attractive for highly diverse audiences.

 Howard French has called Africa, the Americas, Japan and China as his home, and got the best out of it.
-As a professional photographer he had a very keen eye for those details that matter.
-As correspondent for the New York Times, he was not only an alert observer of the society he was in, but was able to compare and connect between those worlds, much to the benefit of his audience.
+As a professional photographer, he had a very keen eye for those details that matter.
+As a correspondent for the New York Times, he was not only an alert observer of the society he was able to compare and connect between those worlds, much to the benefit of his audience.

 In the summer of 2008 he left Shanghai for a position as associate professor at the Columbia University Graduate School of Journalism, where he began teaching in September 2008.

 Before that he wrote his first bestseller China’s Second Continent: How a Million Migrants Are Building a New Empire in Africa

 Howard French is one of the most quoted experts on China´s international relations.